ananthusyam/digital-business-card/Readme.md

-This is a dihital business card.
+This is a digital business card.